JeremyMarkWilcox/Unity-C-Sharp-Code-Summary/README.md

 ## Enemy AI/ Finite State Machine

+Enemy AI Finite State Machine (FSM) Summary
+The EnemyAI component implements a finite state machine (FSM) to dynamically control enemy behavior in four key states: Patrolling, Chasing, Attacking, and Death.
+This system allows the enemy AI to seamlessly transition between behaviors based on player proximity and interactions:

+Initialization: Begins in Patrolling, roaming the area.
+Player Detection: Transitions to Chasing when the player is detected within a certain range.
+Close Proximity: Switches to Attacking to engage the player upon getting close enough.
+Taking Damage: Handles taking damage and triggers the Death state upon health depletion, leading to an explosion effect and the enemy's destruction.
+Utilizing Unity's physics and asynchronous programming, the FSM enhances gameplay with adaptive and challenging enemy behaviors.
+Each state is modular, encapsulated in its own script for clarity and ease of modification.

 ### Patroll State
 The currentState variable plays a pivotal role in the enemy AI's decision-making process, acting as the switchboard between various behavioral states.
 By default, the AI begins in a Patrolling state upon the player's first encounter with it.
 This state represents the AI's routine behavior, where it navigates through predefined waypoints or wanders within a designated area.